USS Pavlic: Namesake

 Milton Frank Pavlic was born on 27 December 1909 in Trieste, Italy, and grew up in Rittman, Ohio.
-During the 1927-1928 academic year he attended Western Reserve University in Cleveland, Ohio, as a pre-medical student.
+During the 1927–1928 academic year he attended Western Reserve University in Cleveland, Ohio, as a pre-medical student.
 He was appointed a midshipman on 25 June 1928.
-He attended the United States Naval Academy in Annapolis, Maryland, and was commissioned as an Ensign on 2 June 1932.
-As an Ensign, lieutenant, junior grade, and Lieutenant, Pavlic served aboard the battleships USS New York and USS Mississippi, the destroyer USS Tracy, the destroyer tender USS Melville and the destroyer USS Barney.
+He attended the United States Naval Academy in Annapolis, Maryland, and was commissioned as an ensign on 2 June 1932.
+As an ensign, lieutenant, junior grade, and lieutenant, Pavlic served aboard the battleships USS New York and USS Mississippi, the destroyer USS Tracy, the destroyer tender USS Melville and the destroyer USS Barney.

 From 17 June 1940 to 9 March 1942 he served at the Naval Academy.
 He then helped fit out the new battleship USS South Dakota, and was on board her when she was commissioned on 20 March 1942.
 He was promoted to lieutenant commander on 15 June 1942.
 In the Naval Battle of Guadalcanal early on 15 November 1942, South Dakota's task force engaged a force of Japanese warships and was badly damaged in the action and he was killed in the battle.
 He was posthumously awarded the Purple Heart.

 Construction and commissioning

 USS Pavlic (DE-669) was laid down as a Buckley-class destroyer escort on 21 September 1943 by the Dravo Corporation at Pittsburgh, Pennsylvania.
 USS Pavlic was launched 18 December 1943, sponsored by Mrs. Milton F. Pavlic.
-After launching, USS Pavlic was towed to Orange, Texas, for fitting out at the Consolidated Shipbuilding Company shipyard.
+After launching, USS Pavlic was towed to Orange, Texas, for fitting out at the Consolidated Steel Corporation shipyard.
 After a six-month-long conversion, USS Pavlic was reclassified as a Charles Lawrence-class and was renamed USS Pavlic APD-70 on 27 June 1944.
 After her conversion, she was re-commissioned at Orange, Texas on 29 December 1944.